bitextor/bitextor/README.md

 ## Dependencies

 Apart from downloading all submodules of this repository (which you can do with `git clone --recurse-submodules https://github.com/bitextor/bitextor.git` if you are cloning this repo from scratch or, in case you are downloading a tarball, just do `git submodule update --init --recursive`), there are some external tools that need to be in the path before installing the project. **autotools** and **pkg-config** are necessary for building and installing the project.
 Tools from **JDK** are needed to run Java dependencies ([Boilerpipe](https://boilerpipe-web.appspot.com/)); version 8 or later are required.
 In addition, a C++ compiler is required for compiling dependencies.
 The **libboost-all-dev** dependency is need to compile the [`clustercat`](https://github.com/jonsafari/clustercat) and [`mgiza`](https://github.com/moses-smt/mgiza) projects.
-Optionally, **[httrack](https://www.httrack.com/)** can be used for crawling if it is installed.
+Optionally, **[httrack](https://www.httrack.com/)** and `wget` can be used for crawling if it is installed.

 If you are using an apt-like package manager you can run the following command line to install all these dependencies: